RetroAchievements/docs/docs/developer-docs/delta-values.md

+---
+title: Using Delta Values for Achievement Development
+description: Learn how to use Delta values in achievement development to detect changes between frames, such as level increases and damage detection.
+---

 # `Delta` Values

 A `Delta` value is the previous frame's value. **Note**: when you use `Delta` it is implicit that you are referring to an address and not a value.